dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

 #### Fixed

-- Fixed a bug where the "autozoom" feature may not work as expected.
+- Fixed a bug where the "autoZoom" feature may not work as expected.

 ## 9.6.2 (01/16/2023)